-The Entry Age Actuarial Cost Method was used in conjunction with the following actuarial assumptions.
+The entry age actuarial cost method was used in conjunction with the following actuarial assumptions.
 The actuarial assumptions used in the valuations are intended to estimate the future experience of the members of CCCERA and of CCCERA itself in areas that affect the projected benefit flow and anticipated investment earnings.

-The actuarial assumptions used to determine the liabilities for the December 31, 2020 valuation are based on the results of the actuarial experience study for the period January 1, 2015, through December 31, 2017.
-The study was prepared using updated economic and demographic assumptions, and mortality rates adopted by the Board of Retirement (Board) in May 2019.
-The experience study was also adopted by the Board in May 2019.
+The actuarial assumptions used to determine the liabilities for the December 31, 2021 valuation are based on the results of the actuarial experience study for the period January 1, 2018, through December 31, 2020.
+The study was prepared using updated economic and demographic assumptions, and mortality rates adopted by the Board of Retirement in April 2022.
 An actuarial valuation is performed annually.

-The actuarial assumptions and methods listed below were recommended by the Plan's independent actuary, Segal Consulting, and were approved by the Board.
+The actuarial assumptions and methods listed below were recommended by the plan's independent actuary, Segal Consulting, and were approved by the Board.